 Rules need to be understood for the reason why they were created, NOT to be taken literally or used robotically, without consideration.
 Things can get very rigid and dangerous when people start taking rules literally!

-The lesson here is, if you put the desire to communicate above all things when writing, you will go far as a writer and author.
+The lesson here is, if you put the desire to communicate above all things when writing, you will go far as a writer, author and teacher.

 The Business of Authorship

 It is important to understand that being an author is being in business for yourself.
 Authorship is a business.

 Too often, I see aspiring writers who think of themselves as artists only.

 Long ago, I was speaking at a writer’s group, and one of the writers said, “I never think of promotion—ever.”
 Her revelation changed her stagnant career to moving forward because she realized the truth about being an author:

 IF YOU DON’T TREAT YOUR WRITING AS A CAREER AND YOUR BOOK AS A PRODUCT, IT WILL BE IMPOSSIBLE TO SUCCEED AS AN AUTHOR.